hankchanocd/npmlist/README.md

   -t, --time         show the latest 20 modules installed globally -s, --scripts      list/execute npm scripts
-  -a, --all          a flavor flag that shows all available information on any feature flags -f, --fuzzy        enable fuzzy mode, which is now default on most features -n, --nofuzzy      disable the fuzzy mode and resort to stdout -i, --interactive  enable interactive mode (in development) -h, --help         output usage information
+  -a, --all          a flavor flag that shows all available information on any feature flags -F, --no-fuzzy     disable the fuzzy mode and resort to stdout -i, --interactive  enable interactive mode (in development) -h, --help         output usage information
 ```